 - If someone hits you in the knee, causing it to move away from the rest of your leg.

-This can happen while doing things like skiing, playing soccer or football, and jumping on a trampoline.
+These things can happen while doing things like skiing, playing soccer or football, or jumping on a trampoline.

 When you injure your ACL, it can be a partial or full tear.
 In a partial tear, only part of the ligament is torn.
 A full or complete tear happens when the ligament is torn in two pieces.
 Usually ACL tears happen in the middle of the ligament.
 Sometimes the ligament is pulled completely off the thigh bone.
 Other injuries can occur at the same time.
 These include other torn knee ligaments (primarily the MCL, the ligament that gives your knee stability), a torn meniscus (knee cushion), or bone bruises.

 How is an ACL injury diagnosed?

 If you think you’ve injured your ACL, seek medical attention.
-Your doctor will perform a knee exam to check range of motion and the extent of the injury.
+Your doctor will perform a knee exam to check your range of motion and the extent of the injury.
 He or she may order an X-ray to look for damage to the bones of your knee.
 If no bone damage is found, an MRI (magnetic resonance imaging) of your knee could confirm an injury to your ACL.

 Can ACL injuries be prevented or avoided?

 There is no clear evidence that use of a knee brace prevents ACL injuries.
-There also is no proof that a knee brace helps more in treatment or physical therapy.
+There also is no proof that a knee brace helps more during treatment or physical therapy.

 ACL injury treatment

 After this, you should see your family doctor.
 Your doctor will weigh several factors to decide on a treatment plan.
-These include severity of the injury, age, physical condition, medical history, and other injuries or illnesses.
+These include the severity of the injury, your age, your physical condition, your medical history, and other injuries or illnesses you may have.

-People who are young, active, and healthy typically get surgery.
-Your primary care doctor will refer you to an orthopedic surgeon.
-In surgery, they will repair, or reconstruct, the ACL with tissue.
-This can come from your hamstring or a minor patellar (knee) tendon.
-They also can get it from a donor.
-Surgery should be performed shortly after the injury, within 5 months, for best results.
+People who are young, active, and healthy typically have surgery.
+Your family doctor will refer you to an orthopedic surgeon.
+In surgery, the ACL will be repaired or reconstructed with tissue.
+This can come from your hamstring or a minor knee tendon.
+It can also come from a donor.
 After surgery, you will need intense physical therapy to rebuild strength in your knee and leg.
 It can take 8 to 12 months of rehabilitation before an athlete who has